sana1609/Expence-tracker/README.md

 2. **AI features not working**: Check that your OpenAI API key is correctly set in the `.env` file.

-3. **Login issues**: Use the exact credentials provided in the table above.
+3. **Login issues**: Use the default credentials provided above.

 4. **Charts not displaying**: Ensure all dependencies are installed correctly.

+5. **Password requirements**: Passwords must have at least 8 characters with uppercase, lowercase, digit, and special character.

+6. **Username requirements**: Usernames must be 3-20 characters long and contain only letters, numbers, and underscores.

+7. **Cannot delete your own account**: Admins cannot delete their own accounts while logged in.

 ### Error Messages

 - **"No expenses found"**: Add some expenses first or adjust date filters
 - **"Analysis unavailable"**: Check your OpenAI API key configuration
-- **"Invalid username or password"**: Use the predefined credentials
+- **"Invalid username or password"**: Use the default credentials
+- **"Username already exists"**: Choose a different username
+- **"Current password is incorrect"**: Verify your current password when changing it
+- **"Username is invalid"**: Follow the username format requirements

 ## 🔧 Customization